 typically much more costly than a standard Rebond padding.
 They may offer

-certain unique benefits for some applications, but in most cases I do not
+certain benefits for some applications, but in most cases I do not

 don't believe there is a measurable way for a homeowner to effectively

-determine if a specialty pad is having any worthwhile, positive or beneficial
+determine if a specialty pad is providing any worthwhile, positive or beneficial

 effect over the lifespan of the carpet.